mgolu/micropython/docs/library/network.WLAN.rst

     ``wmm`` and ``listen_interval`` parameters can only be changed when the device is not connected to an access point.

+.. method:: WLAN.twt(wake_time, interval[, callback])
+            WLAN.twt('teardown')

+    Set Target Wake Time.
+If the Access Point supports it, this allows the Station and Access Point to negotiate how long to remain asleep (``interval``), and for how long to be awake (``wake_time``).
+The callback is not yet implemented.

+    To stop using TWT and go back to the power savings settings in ``config``, use the teardown command.

 Constants
 ---------